mmestre21/LinkedHospitalityMS-1/README.md

 **Logo**

-* The website's logo was created for Maria Mestre by Graphic Designer [Eva Mestre](https://www.linkedin.com/in/eva-mestre/).
+* The website's logo was created by Graphic Designer [Eva Mestre](https://www.linkedin.com/in/eva-mestre/) for Maria Mestre's MS1 Project.

 **Images**